svaroqui/http_monitor/README.md

 Caching Collection
 ------------------
-Monitor is not sending trends to the back office for every collection, they are cached in the monitor for while and store only changing values.
+Monitor is not sending trends to the back office for every collection, they are cached in the monitor for a while and store only changing values.
 The default values should be fine but can be adjusted when workload consume to many bandwidth.

 - http_monitor_history_length=100
     Number of entry to keep in history queue